Baby Not Crawling Or Pulling Up At 10 Months—What To Do? | Essential Steps Now

 Several reasons might explain delayed crawling or pulling up:

-- Lack of tummy time: Babies need ample supervised tummy time to build upper body strength critical for crawling.
+• Lack of tummy time: Babies need ample supervised tummy time to build upper body strength that supports crawling and later pulling up.

-- Low muscle tone (hypotonia): Some infants have weaker muscles that delay motor skills.
+• Low muscle tone (hypotonia): Some infants have weaker muscles that can delay motor skills.

-- Prematurity: Preterm babies often reach milestones later than full-term peers.
+• Prematurity: Preterm babies often reach milestones later than full-term peers, and corrected age may be more useful than chronological age.

-- Preference for other movements: Some babies scoot on their bottoms or army crawl instead of classic crawling.
+• Preference for other movements: Some babies scoot on their bottoms or army crawl instead of classic hands-and-knees crawling.

-- Medical conditions: Neurological issues or developmental disorders can affect mobility.
+• Medical conditions: Neurological, neuromuscular, orthopedic, or broader developmental issues can affect mobility.

 Identifying which factors apply requires close observation and sometimes professional evaluation.